 This is a fun channel where two guys seek out cool things at which to aim their incredibly fast camera, usually making a huge mess while they’re at it.
 Things like: Popping a human-sized water balloon… with a human inside of it.
 Shooting a gun at fruit.
 Setting off mousetraps.
 A cat twisting as it falls so it will land on its feet.

 Continuing on my theme of construction and building, I watch a handful of channels that show woodworking projects from start to finish.
-Actually, I watch quite a lot of these channels, but there are only these few that stand out.
+Actually, I watch quite a lot of these channels, but there are only a few that stand out.

 He narrates what he’s doing in a way that makes you feel like you’re there figuring it out with him.
 And his self-deprecating manner and his occasional stop-motion adds charm.

 Watch a quiet guy build modern and contemporary furniture in his workshop.
 I’m sure there are quite a few similar channels, but many of his videos are done in a quiet way that seems almost like a meditation.
-I’m also a big fan for the style of the furniture he makes: contemporary meets modern with a twist of mid-century.
+I’m also a big fan of the style of the furniture he makes: contemporary meets modern with a twist of mid-century.